cod-e-ash/RPGAutoScreen/README.md

   This contain the data to be inserted into source files created before.
 (Use name as reference)

   * `AUTOSCRC`
-  This is a dirver CL program.
+  This is a driver CL program.

   * `AUTOSCRC`
   Command file.
 Use this source to create the command, use any name, but make sure you are calling the above CL as program.